Charanrgb/PDF-AI-app/README.md

+Local PDF Chat Application with Mistral 7B LLM, Langchain, Ollama, and Streamlit A PDF chatbot is a chatbot that can answer questions about a PDF file.
+It can do this by using a large language model (LLM) to understand the user's query and then searching the PDF file for the relevant information.
+The application uses the concept of Retrieval-Augmented Generation (RAG) to generate responses in the context of a particular document.
+RAG applications augment their generation capabilities by retrieving relevant information from an external knowledge base.
+This allows RAG applications to produce more informative and comprehensive responses to a wider range of prompts and questions.

 Running Mistral 7B Locally using Ollama 🦙
 Ollama allows you to run open-source large language models, such as Llama 2, locally.
 It bundles model weights, configuration, and data into a single package, defined by a Modelfile, optimizing setup and configuration details, including GPU usage.